How Stress Impacts Your Skin from the Inside Out: What Science Reveals

 • The surface becomes rougher, flakier, and more prone to itching

-A compromised barrier also reduces the skin’s ability to tolerate active ingredients, making reactions more likely.
+When your skin’s balance is affected, also reduces the skin’s ability to tolerate active ingredients, making reactions more likely.

 Slower Cellular Repair and Healing